pfxuan/CPSC360/README.md

-CPSC360 - Fall 2014
+CPSC360 - Spring 2016
 =======

-This is the testing repository used for supporting CPSC360 course
+This is the testing repository used for supporting CPSC360 course.